tobek/laminae/all.md

 vs NGD: no attempt to be fruitful about it or learn anything from it. autonomy thinks synthesis is pedantic and cowardly (synthesis thinks autonomy is reckless)

-HOSPICE - more like doula, preparing for it
+HOSPICE - more like end-of-life doula, preparing for it

 ritual bath that you die in?